 Survivor Social Club

 We have a monthly gathering of survivors to encourage, inspire and support one another.
-Only 15 seats available.
 Socials are typically the 2nd Saturday of the month with some exceptions.
-We meet in our Retreat Room at our office located at:
+Please follow our Facebook page for details or contact us at 951-742-7405 for more info.

 Christina is a natural caregiver, and has been with The CARE Project since it's inception.
 She has assisted Carrie with bringing her ideas of what The CARE Project could be into a reality.
 Christina loves to work behind the scenes and she is constantly striving to create an organization that helps individuals and the community heal from this disease.